Tag Archives: Comedy

 Sleeper succeeds as a novel story, one filled with unique and interesting gadgets from a futuristic world, with clever, witty, crisp dialogue and odes to the past world, now deemed irrelevant.

-Amusing are scenes when scientists explain that natural foods and products, at one time thought to be healthy and natural, are not so much.
+Amusing are the scenes when scientists explain that natural foods and products, once thought to be healthy and natural, are not so much.

-This makes the world that Miles is used to seem silly and superfluous in their minds.
+This makes the world Miles is used to seem silly and superfluous to them.

-I also enjoyed the physical humor that the film contains, as when Miles (as his robotic persona) serves dinner to a sophisticated group of Luna’s friends, accidentally destroying their expensive outerwear in a garbage incinerator as well as botching dinner.
+I also enjoyed the physical humor in the film, such as when Miles (as his robotic persona) serves dinner to a sophisticated group of Luna’s friends, accidentally destroying their expensive outerwear in a garbage incinerator and botching dinner.

 As all of the attendees are high on hallucinogenic drugs (including Miles), they fail to realize that he is a human being- they dance with glee and stumble around in a haze, largely unaware of their surroundings.